 Band students will present at least two evening concerts each year, as well as an in-school assembly program, whenever possible.

-Progress reports will be given out twice a year.
+Progress reports will be given on an ongoing basis.
 Reports will reflect many aspects of musical development and are based on the students current skill level.
 It should not be taken as a negative reflection on overall development if some scores are low.
 Musical development is a cumulative process, and some skills take longer than others to progress.
 If you have questions or need more feedback regarding your student’s progress, please call or e-mail for an appointment with the teacher.